 We welcome additional topics that interested participants may want to suggest.

 Facilitators at each session will be responsible for posing insightful and thought-provoking questions or concerns to start the conversation.
 They will then serve as moderators, keeping the dialogue on topic, and facilitating the collaborative contribution of all roundtable and panel participants.

-We invite people interested in all disciplines that engage in arts-based research to submit an abstract proposal for one of the following formats:
+We invite people interested in all disciplines that engage in arts-based research to submit an abstract proposal.
+Papers will be assigned to one of the following formats:

 Conversation Roundtables (Pre-conference: Wednesday, May 16)

 Roundtables are intended to promote conversations between/with presenters and attendees concerning related and emergent topics.
 The conversation roundtables will be a mix of invited presenters from proposal submissions.
 Roundtables will be grouped together by the program committee to form more intimate sessions by topic.

 On Friday May 18 and Saturday 19, there will be paper presentations for the Special Interest Group (SIG) on Arts-Based Research.
 A limited number of individual papers will be accepted for presentations in panels of four speakers.

 To submit a proposal for a paper presentation, please provide a title and abstract (150 words max).